sanaya7/cse-15l-lab-reports/lab-report-2.md

 Find below my code for StringServer
 ![Image](code.png)
 Using add-messages:
 1. This is with only one string addition.
-The url is > localhost:4000/add-message?str=Hello < which displays Hello
+The url is _localhost:4000/add-message?str=Hello_ which displays "Hello"
 ![Image](hello.png)